shrey45/Caster-CAD-Assingment/README.md

 ### Reflection

-I started using the fillet tool. i had to use Google to see the fillet feature and the chamfer feature to know the difference, but I didn't make any errors.
+I started using the fillet tool.
+I had to use Google to see the fillet feature and the chamfer feature to know the difference, but I didn't make any errors.

 ---